alexandertrefz/essence/packages/website/protocols.md

 Write an override to say the same thing faster, never to say something different.

+This is the same rule Rust and Swift follow for a default method, and it falls out of how a conformance is compiled: a witness names one Method per requirement, and a provided Method's body is one const every conformer shares, so there is nothing per-conformer for a witness to name.

 ## Extension

 A Protocol may extend one or more others, in the `is A, is B` list a Namespace